What is Capitalization Rate in Rental Property Valuation?

-What is Cap Rate?
+What is it?

 the ratio (expressed as a percentage) between a property's estimated value and its net operating income (NOI).

-In other words, it indicates what percentage of the selling price is attributable to net operating income.
+In other words, cap rate indicates what percentage of the selling price is attributable to net operating income.
 For instance, when a real estate investor tells you that he or she wants to purchase an income-producing property with a cap rate no lower than 7.0%, the investor is saying that they do not want the property's net operating income to reflect less than 7.0% of the sale price.

 You are about to take a listing on an apartment complex for $1,300,000 with a gross rental income of $200,600, 3% vacancy rate, and operating expenses of 42%.
 And you want to see whether the capitalization rate is in line with prevailing cap rates (8.5 - 8.75%) in your market area.